White dwarfs as a probe of exceptionally light QCD axions: Introduction

 }

 where $\mpi\simeq 135\,\text{MeV}$ is the pion mass and $\fpi\simeq 93\,\text{MeV}$ is the pion decay constant.
 A parameter $\epsilon\leq 1$ is introduced to tune the axion lighter than naively expected~\cite{Hook:2017psm}.
-For a symmetry based realization, see e.g.~\cite{Hook:2018jle,DiLuzio:2021pxd,DiLuzio:2021gos,Banerjee:2022wzk}.
+For a symmetry based realization, see e.g.~\cite{Hook:2018jle,DiLuzio:2021pxd,DiLuzio:2021gos,Banerjee:2022wzk}, where note that around the origin and at finite density, these models are well parameterized by Eq.~(\ref{eq:potential}).
+While in the main text we focus on the simple potential \Eq{eq:potential}, a full analysis and discussion of the modifications due to the form of the ZN axion potential \cite{DiLuzio:2021pxd} is presented in \App{app:ZN}.
 In vacuum, the axion is stabilized at the origin, thereby solving the strong CP problem.

 The coupling to gluons Eq.~(\ref{eq:gluon_coupling}) also induces an isospin-symmetric coupling to nucleons

 where $\sigma_N\simeq50\,\text{MeV}$ is the pion-nucleon sigma term.
 Together with the observed mass, $m_N\simeq939\,\text{MeV}$, this coupling can be interpreted as an effective $\phi$ dependent nucleon mass, $m_N^{\ast}(\phi)\leq m_N$.